 A caffeine overdose occurs when you take in too much caffeine through drinks, foods, or medications.
 However, some people can ingest well above the daily recommended amount each day without issue.
 This isn’t recommended because high caffeine doses can cause major health issues, including irregular heartbeat and seizures.
 Consuming high caffeine doses on a regular basis can also possibly lead to hormonal imbalances.

 If you rarely consume caffeine, your body may be especially sensitive to it, so avoid ingesting too much at one time.
 Even if you regularly consume large amounts of caffeine, you should stop when you feel any unpleasant symptoms.

 Several types of symptoms occur with this condition.
 Some symptoms may not immediately alert you that you have had too much caffeine because they may not seem serious.
 For example, you may experience:

 Other symptoms are more severe and call for immediate medical treatment.
 These more serious symptoms of caffeine overdose include:

-If you or a child under your care is experiencing these symptoms, you’re advised to seek a doctor’s help for diagnosis and treatment immediately.
+If you or a child under your care is experiencing these symptoms, seek a doctor’s help immediately for diagnosis and treatment.

-If you suspect a caffeine overdose, let your doctor know of any amount of caffeinated items you consumed prior to having symptoms.
+If you suspect a caffeine overdose, let your doctor know of any caffeinated items you consumed prior to having symptoms.